NoxOrg/Nox.Reference/src/Nox.Reference.Data.World/README.md

 # Nox.Refence.World project
-*Nox.Reference.World* project contains functionality and classes to get common information about Countries, Currencies, Languages, CountryHolidays, etc.
+*Nox.Reference.World* project contains functionality and classes to get common information about Countries, Currencies, Languages, Holidays, etc.
 ## How to use:
 There are 2 approaches how to deal with Nox.Reference.World:
 ### 1. Static approach: